Román Fresnedo Siri: PAHO Headquarters Project

 An international competition to choose the most original design had been won in 1961 by Siri.
 Just over two years after work began, the completed secretariat was ready to house hundreds of staff members in approximately 170000 sqft of space, furnished with marble, paintings, sculptures, and other gifts from PAHO member nations.
 The council chamber alone could accommodate 400 delegates within its circular walls.
 The new PAHO headquarters was officially opened on September 27, 1965.

 Other works

-In his prolific and significant architectural production worth mentioning:
+Some of his prolific and significant architectural production are: